 This was the last catalogue appearance of the SG Special for some time

-Well known users of the SG Special include Pete Townsend of the Who, who played his SG Special for much of the late 1960s and early 1970s, most famously at Woodstock.
-Another great user is Carlos Santana, who also used an SG Special at Woodstock.
+Well known users of the Gibson SG Special include Pete Townsend of the Who, who played his SG Special for much of the late 1960s and early 1970s, most famously at Woodstock.
+The video on the left shows the Who live at the Isle of Wight festival, UK in 1970, the SG in full effect.
+Another well known user is Carlos Santana, who also played an SG Special at the Woodstock festival.

-1961 Gibson SG Special through a 1960s WEM ER15 - the first clip being neck pickup only, the scond bridge only, and finally, both pickups.
+1961 Gibson SG Special through a 1960s WEM ER15 - the first clip being neck pickup only, the second bridge only, and finally, both pickups.

 1969 Gibson SG Special through an early 1970s WEM Clubman Mark 8 - both pickups, with the amp cranked sufficiently for some nice distorted tones.
 More SG Special/WEM Clubman soundclips here.